 - If they need a refresher on using the app, there are instructions for using the WorryTime app in the ‘About WorryTime’ section of the menu, along with links to further information.

-- At the next session ask them what kind of worries came up and how often.
+- When you talk about it next, ask them what kind of worries came up and how often.

 - Ask if they noticed any patterns in their worries, or anything interesting, to encourage them to reflect on their thought patterns.